-This paper describes interference scenarios and counter mitigation techniques enabled by the Intelsat Epic^{NG} class of satellites.
-The information in this paper is from overthe-air testing conducted on the Intelsat IS-29e satellite, a multi-spot, high frequency re-use, high throughput satellite (HTS).
+This paper describes interference scenarios and counter mitigation techniques enabled by the Intelsat Epic class of satellites.
+The information in this paper is from over-the-air testing conducted on an Intelsat Epic satellite, a multi-spot, high frequency re-use, high throughput satellite (HTS).
 In particular, this paper describes how nominal operations can be maintained even in the presence of in-beam and out-of-beam interferers.